DefGuard/docs/in-depth/architecture.md

 # Architecture Overview

-Here you can see high level view of Defguard architecture with all it dependencies and their role.
+Below you can see Defguard architecture made in C4 containers and context with all systems and their role.

 ![High level look at Defguard architecture ](../.gitbook/assets/architecture.png)